sajalkmr/ImageClassification/README.md

 <h1>Image Classifier</h1>
 <p>This project provides a script to train a convolutional neural network (CNN) on a dataset of images.
 The script is written in Python and uses TensorFlow and OpenCV.
-The model can classify images into two different classes based on the dataset provided.</p>
+The model can classify images into different classes based on the dataset provided.</p>

 <h2>Requirements</h2>
 <ul>